pachyderm/docs/content/latest/overview/intro-pipelines.md

 The  **MLDM Pipeline System (PPS)** is a powerful tool for automating data transformations.
 With PPS, pipelines can be automatically triggered whenever input data changes, meaning that data transformations happen automatically in response to changes in your data, without the need for manual intervention.

 Pipelines in MLDM are defined by a pipeline specification and run on Kubernetes.
-The output of a pipeline is stored in a versioned data repository, which allows you to reproduce any transformation that occurs in Pachyderm.
+The output of a pipeline is stored in a versioned data repository, which allows you to reproduce any transformation that occurs in MLDM.

 Pipelines can be combined into a computational DAG (directed acyclic graph), with each pipeline being triggered when an upstream commit is finished.
 This allows you to build complex workflows that can process large amounts of data efficiently and with minimal manual intervention.